david-archer27/gridplates/README.md

 The world state is saved every time step for diagnostics and graphics.
 Plates files are saved periodically for use in restarting a simulation.
 There has to be a separate file for each plate to avoid a 2 GB restriction in the BSON format, and you can't save the plates every step or they will eat your computer.

 The graphics are based on Makie and Plots, and can be used interactively at the command line as well as for making the saved output files.
 Makie is beautiful but sometimes has perspective problems or other inexplicible bugs.
 On my apple M1 I have to use v0.4.7 ; more recent versions don't work.
+Also Julia freezes at some point in making animations.
+Hence two routines, animate_until_you_almost_puke(), which should be followed by restarting Julia, then doing animate_the_rest().

 It is worth using multiple cores by setting that preference in VSC or invoking the julia executable using --threads=8 (or however many).